gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 If you need to have dynamic images (such as if they are coming from a CMS), you can load them via GraphQL and display them using the `GatsbyImage` component.

-TODO: link to gatsbyImage docs and the _benefits_

 > 💡 The `gatsbyImage` field has been added as the next generation of `gatsbyImageData`.
-Support for it has currently been brought to [the source plugins listed in the enablement doc](https://support.gatsbyjs.com/hc/en-us/articles/4426393233171-How-to-Enable-Image-CDN).
-It is recommended to use this field over `gatsbyImageData` as it has [several benefits](https://support.gatsbyjs.com/hc/en-us/articles/4426379634835-What-is-Image-CDN-).
-Support for `gatsbyImageData` has _not_ been removed.
+It is recommended to use `gatsbyImage` when available instead of `gatsbyImageData` as it has [several benefits](https://support.gatsbyjs.com/hc/en-us/articles/4426379634835-What-is-Image-CDN-).
+An up to date list of source plugins that currently offer `gatsbyImage` support can be found in [the Image CDN enablement doc](https://support.gatsbyjs.com/hc/en-us/articles/4426393233171-How-to-Enable-Image-CDN).
+Please note that support for `gatsbyImageData` has _not_ been removed.

 1. **Add the image to your page query.**